-- Make sure the radio is turned on and the green PWR LED is on. - Use the 'vswr' command to confirm the power output of the last transmission and VSWR (for information about this and other commands, see the ITCR^{NG} Command Line Reference). - Check the cable connector and the radio connector for corrosion.
-If there is evidence of corrosion, replace the connector. - If the STBY LED is on, use the 'txstate' command to verify that the transmitter is enabled. - Use the 'radiostate' command to check subcomponents of the radio to ensure it is in proper working condition. - Make sure the antenna-cable connectors are securely connected to the antenna, to the lightning protector, and to the radio. - Adjust the RF power output higher and lower to verify that the transmitter output is controllable. - Monitor the current supplied by the power supply to confirm that the typical transmit current is drawn and the radio is not current-limited. - Check the antenna for any defects or breaks. - Check the antenna proximity for the presence of any large objects, permanent or transient. - Check the power supply voltage.
+- Make sure the radio is turned on. - Use the 'vswr' command to confirm the power output of the last transmission and VSWR (for information about this and other commands, see the AR^{220DB} Command Line Reference). - Check the cable connector and the radio connector for corrosion.
+If there is evidence of corrosion, replace the connector. - Use the 'txstate' command to verify that the transmitter is enabled. - Use the 'radiostate' command to check subcomponents of the radio to ensure it is in proper working condition. - Make sure the antenna-cable connectors are securely connected to the antenna, to the lightning protector, and to the radio. - Adjust the RF power output higher and lower to verify that the transmitter output is controllable. - Monitor the current supplied by the power supply to confirm that the typical transmit current is drawn and the radio is not current-limited. - Check the antenna for any defects or breaks. - Check the antenna proximity for the presence of any large objects, permanent or transient. - Check the power supply voltage.
 If the power-supply voltage is too low, the radio might stop transmitting.
-If current limiting is set, it may not be sufficient and may need to be adjusted. - Replace the cable or connector. - Replace the radio (see "[Replacing a Radio](#)" on page 47).
+If current limiting is set, it may not be sufficient and may need to be adjusted.

+- Replace the cable or connector. - Replace the radio (see "[Replacing a Radio](#)" on the facing page).

-Receiver Problems
+6.5 Receiver Problems